bkellerlab/molecularRotationalGrids/README.md

 # molecularRotationalGrids

 The python package ```molgri``` has three main purposes: 1) generation of rotation grids, 2) analysis of said grids and 3) generation of pseudotrajectories (PTs).
-PTs are .gro files with several timesteps in which the interaction space of two molecules is systematically explored.
+PTs are files in .xtc or similar format consisting of several timesteps in which the interaction space of two molecules is systematically explored.
 We provide user-friendly, one-line scripts for rotation grid generation and analysis as well as pseudotrajectory generation and give instructions how to use PTS with external tools like VMD and GROMACS for further analysis.